Profile

 19. If there are no statutory criteria required to attach an account, describe the process for requesting a financial institution attachment from another child support agency (for example, a Transmittal #3) and list additional documentation required.

 Full UIFSA is required to levy accounts because judicial action is required.
-WV Code §§48-14-301 (https://code.wvlegislature.gov/48-18-301/) and 48-14-302 (https://code.wvlegislature.gov/48-18-302/)
+WV Code §§48-14-301 and 48-14-302 - https://code.wvlegislature.gov/48-18-301/ and https://code.wvlegislature.gov/48-18-302/ Please provide all federal forms as indicated in OCSS' matrix located at https://www.acf.hhs.gov/sites/default/files/documents/ocse/intergovernmental_forms_matrix.pdf and certified accounting and one certified copy of all orders.

 20. Does your state's income withholding definition include amounts in financial institutions?